Bataan: Spanish rule

-World War II
+Samal, Abucay, Balanga, Pilar and Orion/Udyong) belonging to Pampanga and the corregimiento of Mariveles which, at that time, included Morong, Bagac, and Maragondon across Manila Bay.
+Limay, initially a barrio of Orion/Udyong, is the twelfth town of Bataan created only in 1917.
+Tagalogs migrated to east Bataan, where Kapampangans assimilated to the Tagalogs.
+Kapampangans were displaced to the towns near Pampanga by that time, along with the Aetas.
+By the end of the 1700s, Bataan had 3,082 native families and 619 Spanish Filipino families.

+Japanese invasion

 Bataan featured prominently during World War II.
 Prior to the 1941 Japanese invasion, Bataan was a military reservation for the purpose of defending the fortress island of Corregidor.
 The US Army stored nearly 1000000 USgal of gasoline there, along with various munitions.
 At the southern tip of the peninsula the U.S. Navy had established a small base at the port of Mariveles.

 Shortly after the Japanese Army invaded the country in December 1941, the combined US and Filipino forces were being gradually overrun and General Douglas MacArthur moved his troops to the Bataan Peninsula in an attempt to hold out until a relief force could be sent from the US.
-Japanese forces started a siege of the peninsula on January 7, 1942, and launched an all-out assault on April 3, a few months after the Battle of the Points, Battle of the Pockets, the attack down Trail Number Two, and a half-dozen other brutal battles.
+Japanese forces started a siege of the peninsula on 7 January 1942, and launched an all-out assault on 3 April, a few months after the Battle of the Points, Battle of the Pockets, the attack down Trail Number Two, and a half-dozen other brutal battles.
 The Bataan campaign was the last time a regular cavalry unit of the U.S. Army, the Philippine Scouts 26th Cavalry, was used as a horse mounted fighting unit.
-On the morning of January 16, 1942, Lt.
+On the morning of 16 January 1942, Lt.
 Edwin Ramsey led the last cavalry charge into the town of Morong, routing the advancing Japanese infantry.
 As the troops on Bataan were continually reduced in rations, the horses were eventually slaughtered to feed the starving soldiers.

-The majority of the American and Filipino forces surrendered on April 9 and were forced to march more than 100 km from Bataan to Capas, Tarlac, which became known as the Bataan Death March.
+The majority of the American and Filipino forces surrendered on 9 April and were forced to march more than 100 km from Bataan to Capas, Tarlac, which became known as the Bataan Death March.

+Postwar era

+Postwar reconstruction in the province of Bataan was generally slow, although there were efforts to pursue industrialization projects in the area, most notably the establishment of the NASSCO (National Shipyard and Steel Corporation) in Mariveles which was inaugurated in 1953 during the Quirino administration.
+It would later be bought by the Bataan Shipping and Engineering Company in 1964.